 Canadian Bar Association – Member

-Ontario Bar Association – Member (Labour & Employment, Workplace Safety Insurance Board, and Civil Litigation Sections)
+Ontario Bar Association – Member (Labour & Employment Law, Workplace Safety Insurance Board, and Civil Litigation sections)

 Select Publications & Presentations